KuntalRathod/CodeAnt_AI_Assignment/README.md

 ```

-Open the application in browser:
+Open this below url in your browser:

 ```bash